mushenghe/lab-exercises/README.md

 ```
 git push -u origin feature-lab01-certificate-name
 ```
+Again, what do you notice?
+Is a `push` necessary here?
+Why or why not?

 Now, you can make a pull request.
-A pull request allows your supervisor or other colleagues an opportunity provide you with another set of eyes and ensure it is indeed safe to incorporate your feature into more stable branches, such as `devel` or `master`.
-Since this is an exercise that currently lives on your own private account, you will act as both the developer making a pull request and as the reviewer.
+A pull request provide an opportunity for your supervisor or colleagues an opportunity provide you with another set of eyes and ensure it is indeed safe to incorporate your feature into more stable branches, such as `devel` or `master`.
+Since this is an exercise that currently lives on your own private account, you will act as both the feature developer making a pull request and as the code reviewer.
 The simplest way to make a pull request is to:
 * Go to your private `lab-exercises` repository using a web browser (`https://github.com/<your_github_handle>/lab-exercises`)
 * Switch your branch to your feature branch, by clicking on the "Branch: master" button and selecting "feature-lab01-certificate-name" under "Branches"
-* Click on "New pull request" (next to Compare, underneath 'Go to file'/'Add file'/'Clone')
+* Click on "New pull request" (next to Compare, underneath "Go to file/"Add file/"Clone")
 * Check that "base" is set to "devel" and "compare" is set to "feature-lab01-certificate-name"
 * Click on the green button, "Create pull request"